dysntr/damnvulnerabledefi/challenge8/Readme.md

 )
 ```

-This changes the collateral ratio and allows you to borrow 100000 tokens for 19 eth.
-Now you borrow all the tokens from the PuppetPool.
+This changes the collateral ratio and allows you to borrow 100000 tokens for ~19 eth.
+You can borrow all the tokens from the PuppetPool with about ~19eth.

 ```js
 await lendingPool.borrow(ethers.utils.parseEther("100000"), {